kvokka/active_admin_simple_life/README.md

   # your settings
 ```

-I used 2 includes, be course `simple_menu_for` method must be in main namespace,
+I had to include `simple_menu_for` method bacause it must be in the main
-so it is not a bug ;)
+namespace, so it is not a bug ;)

 ###Usage